simonmichael/hledger/hledger/doc/commands.m4.md

 as with [multicolumn balance reports](#multicolumn-balance-reports) you can alter the report mode with `--change`/`--cumulative`/`--historical`.

+## prices
+Print all market prices from the journal.

 ## print
 Show transactions from the journal.